dt418/nodejs-template/DEVELOPMENT.md

 ## 🧪 Testing

-- ✅ Write tests for new features
+- ✅ Write unit tests for new features using Jest
 - 🔍 Ensure all tests pass before submitting PR
 - ⚡ Run tests using `npm test` or `yarn test`
+- 📊 Aim for good test coverage
+- 🔬 Write integration tests for middleware

 ## 👥 Code Review Process